ChuyCantu/Event-System/README.md

 # Event-System
-Simple event system (observer pattern) for C++ using **Fast Delegate** from Don Clugston (You can learn more about it in [here](https://www.codeproject.com/Articles/7150/Member-Function-Pointers-and-the-Fastest-Possible)).
+Simple event system (observer pattern) for C++.

 # Usage
-You can declare an Event with a similar syntax as an std::function, supporting up to 8 function parameters (limitation by current Fast Delegate code, but it's very easy to extend as you wish).
+You can declare an Event with a similar syntax as an std::function.
 You can also define **EVENT_DEBUG_INFO** to debug in console when a subscriber is being created, removed, updated, or ignored in case one with the same id and same instance (for member functions) is already subscribed to the event.
 ```cpp
 class Foo {